 While at the visitors center, we picked up a CD called “The Roots of an American Rocker”.
 This audio driving tour and accompanying map took us all around Seymour.
-We found John Mellencamp’s boyhood home, several spots that were used for filming in videos and movies, and more.
+We found John Mellencamp’s boyhood home, several spots that were used for filming videos and movies, and more.

 Not only was it a fun way to learn more about John Mellencamp, but it was also an easy way to get our bearings and navigate downtown.

-After driving around a bit, we hopped out of the car and decided to walk downtown Seymour.
+After driving around a bit, we hopped out of the car and decided to walk around downtown Seymour.

 Enjoy the great outdoors

 Not far out of town is the Jackson Washington State Forest.
 We were lucky enough to visit on an unseasonably warm day, so we knew we wanted to spend some time outdoors soaking up the warmth before winter swooped back in.

 The State Forest delivered with some fun and fairly simple trails, lovely areas to drive through (with the windows down and Mellencamp blaring), and several really well-kept ponds.
 I could tell from the numerous docks that the fishing is probably quite good here.